sschuez/sschuez/README.md

 - 👋 Hi, I’m @sschuez
 - 👀 I’m interested in software, startups, the economy
-- 🌱 I’m currently learning (for a few years now) ruby on rails and js.
+- 🌱 I’m working mainly with ruby on rails and js.